tpolecat/atto/modules/docs/src/main/tut/index.md

 ### What's New?

 Starting with **0.5.2** atto supports Scala-JS!
-Thanks Pepe García!
+Thanks Pepe García and Carlos Quiroz!

 The **0.5.x** series is a **breaking** change from 0.4.x, but for most users the impact will be minor.
 The important changes are: